Dual/Accelerated Bachelor's to Master's in Industrial Engineering

 - Only courses 700 level and above can be used for joint credit.
 Courses that are prerequisites for the graduate program, core courses in the undergraduate curriculum, workshop or cooperative education courses are also excluded.

-- Until the bachelor’s degree is awarded, for each semester in which the student takes courses at both the graduate and undergraduate level, a dual enrollment form must be completed indicating the courses taken for graduate credit (as well as joint credit).
+- Until the bachelor’s degree is awarded, for each semester in which the student takes courses at both the graduate and undergraduate level, a Dual/Accelerated Enrollment Form must be completed indicating the courses taken for graduate credit (as well as joint credit).

 - The bachelor’s degree may be awarded at any time following the completion of the undergraduate degree requirements and completion of the joint degree hours.